 3. Don’t (Un)Intentionally Clog Your Commercial Floor Drains

-Floor drains can become unintentionally clogged when debris is intentionally swept into them.
+Your drains can become unintentionally clogged when debris is intentionally swept into them.
+This can also help in a commercial kitchen with food scraps.
 Commercial floor drains can clog more than other drains because they’re on the floor in areas where large amounts of debris and dirt can collect.
 Your maintenance staff may be tempted to purposely sweep all this dirt in the drains, but doing so can cause all this debris to accumulate inside and cause a clogged drain or even a larger problem.

-So, try not to sweep dirt and other litter into your commercial floor drains!
+So, try not to sweep dirt, food, and other litter into your commercial floor drains!

 4. Don’t Ignore Stock Room Drains

-Floor drain cleaning should not be overlooked even in stock rooms or other mostly dormant areas.
-It is still important to clean these commercial floor drains!
+Drain cleaning should not be overlooked, even in stock rooms or other mostly dormant areas.
+It is still important to clean these commercial drains!
 Over time, they can dry out and allow dirt and litter to fill them over time, eventually leading to a clog in your sewer line.
 Clogs can be both troublesome and expensive to fix, but easy to avoid.

 Making sure employees mop even dormant stock rooms once every few weeks, or even once a month, will ensure that these drains remain dry and in good condition.